-- iv.
-N.C. public school graduates Any person lawfully admitted to the United States who satisfied the qualifications for assignment to a public school under North Carolina law (G.S.
+- Non-citizen N.C. public school graduates Any person lawfully admitted to the United States who satisfied the qualifications for assignment to a public school under North Carolina law (G.S.
 115C-366) and graduated from the public school to which the student was assigned shall be eligible for the State resident community college tuition rate. - v.
+Citizen N.C. public school graduates Any citizen of the United States that qualified for assignment to a public school under North Carolina law (G.S.
+115C-366); who graduated and was enrolled in the public school for the entirety of the final year before receiving a high school diploma; and the person was unable, due to lack of evidence, to establish residency for tuition purposes through RDS. - vi.
 Refugees A refugee who lawfully entered the United States and who is living in this State shall be deemed to qualify as a domiciliary of this State under G.S.
 116-143.1(a)(1) and as a State resident for community college tuition purposes.
-While the refugee must live in North Carolina to be eligible for in-state tuition, the refugee is not required to be domiciled in North Carolina for the 12-month qualifying period. - Nonresidents of the United States A nonresident of the United States who has resided in North Carolina for a 12-month (365 days) qualifying period and has filed an immigrant petition (Forms I-130, I-360, or I-140) with the United States Citizen and Immigration Service (USCIS) shall be considered a North Carolina resident for community college tuition purposes. - vii.
+While the refugee must live in North Carolina to be eligible for in-state tuition, the refugee is not required to be domiciled in North Carolina for the 12-month qualifying period. - Nonresidents of the United States A nonresident of the United States who has resided in North Carolina for a 12-month (365 days) qualifying period and has filed an immigrant petition (Forms I-130, I-360, or I-140) with the United States Citizen and Immigration Service (USCIS) shall be considered a North Carolina resident for community college tuition purposes. - viii.
 Federal law enforcement officers, firefighters, EMS personnel and rescue and life-saving personnel - Federal law enforcement officers, firefighters, EMS personnel, and rescue and lifesaving personnel whose permanent duty stations are within North Carolina are eligible for the State resident community college tuition rate for courses that support their organizations' training needs.
 The State Board of Community Colleges must approve the courses designed to support law enforcement officers, firefighters, EMS personnel, and rescue and lifesaving personnel's training needs prior to the college awarding the State resident community college tuition rate.